-1.8 WHO SHOULD CARRY OUT SEA?
+1.9 WHO SHOULD CARRY OUT SEA?

 The SEA process needs to be owned by the authority responsible for the PPP concerned.
 This will help to avoid the SEA report being ignored and shelved.
 Such 'ownership' means that the authority concerned should 'lead' the process (provide strategic direction, coordinate with other government agencies, undertake necessary formalities, assist with access to information, etc.).
-However, in most situations, the responsible authorities lack SEA experience and skills, and a team of knowledgeable and experienced experts needs to be engaged to conducted the SEA.
-This team needs to coach the responsible authority on the role, benefits, and modalities of SEA to help increase its awareness and capacity regarding SEA.
+However, in most situations, the responsible authorities lack SEA experience and skills, and a team of knowledgeable and experienced experts needs to be engaged to conduct the SEA.
+This team needs to coach the responsible authority on the role, benefits and modalities of SEA to help increase its awareness and capacity regarding SEA.
 Such coaching will, in turn, enhance the authority's ability to lead and guide the team of SEA consultants on aspects of the SEA.
+It can also benefit the responsibility authority, other government agencies with an interest in the SEA and key stakeholders if an awareness-raising